db47h/decimal/README.md

 The decimal package reuses a lot of code from the Go standard library, governed by a 3-Clause BSD license.
 See the [LICENSE-go] file.

+I'm aware that software using this package might have to include both licenses, which might be a hassle; tracking licenses from dependencies is hard enough as it is.
+I'd love to have a single license and hand over copyright to "The Go authors", but the clause restricting use of the names of contributors for endorsement of a derived work in the 3-Clause BSD license that Go uses is problematic. i.e. I can't just use it as-is, mentioning Google Inc., as that would be an infringement in itself (well, that's the way I see it, but IANAL).
+On the other hand, any piece of software written in Go should include the Go license anyway...

+Any helpful insights are welcome.

 [godoc]: https://pkg.go.dev/github.com/db47h/decimal?tab=doc
 [godocb]: https://img.shields.io/badge/go.dev-reference-blue